nawtinhaz/jwt-auth/README.md

 # jwt-auth
-Clean and simples authentication microservice written in Go.
+Clean and simple authentication microservice written in Go.